Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool dumps the accessibility-focused UI hierarchy, specifying what elements are included (roles, labels, states, navigation order) and what is filtered out (decorative/layout containers).
-This distinguishes it from siblings like adb_a11y_audit or adb_a11y_touch_targets.
+The description clearly states the tool dumps the accessibility-focused view of the UI hierarchy, showing only screen-reader-relevant elements (roles, labels, states, navigation order) and filtering out decorative/layout containers.
+It distinguishes itself from siblings like adb_a11y_audit and adb_a11y_touch_targets by focusing on the raw tree rather than auditing or touch target sizing.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.